pau1tuck/nodejs-projects/node.js/theory/tldr/event-driven.md

 Node.js, a popular server-side JavaScript runtime environment, leverages the power of an event-driven architecture, which is a cornerstone in modern computing, particularly in server-side applications and web development.
 This event-driven approach is what equips Node.js with the capability to handle tasks that require constant real-time interaction and frequent data updates, like chat applications, video conferencing systems, or online gaming.
 A significant component enabling this architecture in Node.js is the `EventEmitter` class from the `events` module.

+---

+## OVERVIEW

+Node.js utilizes an event-driven architecture that's critical for real-time applications needing frequent data updates.
+The EventEmitter class from the events module is a significant component enabling this architecture in Node.js.
+In this context, an event can be any significant occurrence like receiving a request, a timer expiring, or an I/O operation finishing.

+- An Event Emitter is an object that triggers an event when a specific action happens.
+This event can then be listened for, and a response to the action can be initiated.
+By inheriting the Event Emitter class, developers can create custom objects that emit named events handled by listener functions.
+- Node.js uses the events module to implement event-driven programming.
+The EventEmitter class provided by this module is used to create, trigger, and listen for custom events.
+Key methods include emit() for triggering an event, and on() for assigning functions to named events.
+- Event-driven programming is non-blocking and efficient.
+Unlike traditional web servers that create a new thread or process for each request, Node.js operates on a single thread, using events and non-blocking I/O calls, making applications highly scalable.
+- Event Emitters help simplify asynchronous event handling.
+However, it's crucial to follow best practices such as avoiding event leakage, handling errors properly, and respecting the asynchronous nature of JavaScript to prevent potential issues.
+- Proper understanding of the event-driven architecture and correctly managing events and errors can enhance the stability and performance of your Node.js applications.

+---

 ## What is an Event?

 In the context of Node.js, an event can be any significant occurrence in a system or application - from the server receiving a request, a timer expiring, to an I/O operation completing.